mozilla/readability/CONTRIBUTING.md

     $ node test/generate-testcase.js slug https://example.com/article

 Replacing `slug` with the identifier the test should use, and providing a URL to an actual article on which the test should be based.

-If your test case involves dynamic content, you can save the page to disk and pass the file as a `file://` URL.
+If you find it difficult to download the page for some reason, you can create the testcase folder (in the test-pages directory) with the `slug` as the name, and add the source.html from the page.
+Be sure to delete as many script tags as possible so jsDom acts properly.
+Then finally, running the following actual command to generate the `expected.html` and `expected-metadata.json`

+    $ node test/generate-testcase.js slug

 You may need to make the `tidy` binary executable before that script will succeed.
 If you see an `EACCES` error when running that script, try: